troubling/dockerized-keystone/README.md

 This helps to run [Keystone](https://github.com/openstack/keystone) in a container which you can spin up & down for Hummingbird/Swift SAIO.

+You can run Keystone with http(default) or https( -e HTTPS_ENABLED=true)

+For HTTP:
-Just use `make bootstrap` to build & run keystone container.
+Just use `make bootstrap` to build & run keystone container in http mode.

+For HTTPS:
+Use `make bootstrap-ssl` to build & run keystone container in https mode.
+`make bootstrap-ssl` also generate ssl cert & key in `$pwd/ssl` directory.
+You can pass this keystone ssl cert(`$pwd/ssl/keystone.crt`) to make https requests to Keystone.

+You can provide hostname with `-h {hostname}` with docker run.

 You can use `docker logs -f keystone` to check on bootstrap progress